 - General remuneration practices,

-- Performance management,
+- · Performance management,

-- Sales commission schemes, and
+- · Bonus and incentive schemes, and

 - Recruitment and termination.

 Through the committee, the board ensures the company's remuneration philosophy and strategy continues to be designed to:

 - Attract, develop and retain Board and executive talent, - Create a high performance culture by driving and rewarding executives for achievement of the Group's strategy and business objectives, and - Link incentives to the creation of shareholder value.